 , and automatically

-creates a new table which has the column JSON_parentId
+creates a new table that has the column JSON_parentId

 with that value so that you can join the tables together.